jhallen/cartscan/README.md

 ## Keys

-* 0 - 9:  Allows you to enter an item code directly.
+* 0 - 9:  Allows you to enter an item or location code directly.
 As you enter you can use Backspace to help edit.
 Hit Scan or Enter when done.
-It is intended that item codes have the form "M1234", so after you enter "1234", "M1234" is recorded.
+If you entered three digits or less it's treated as if you scanned a location code.
+If you entered four digits or more it's treated as if you scanned an item code, except that 'M' is prefixed in front of the code.

-* F1: Switch to locations selection screen.
-Hit up arrow and down arrow to scroll through it.
-Hit Scan or Enter to select a new location.
+* F1: Switch to location selection screen.
+Hit up arrow and down arrow to scroll through the known locations.
+Hit Scan or Enter to select a new current location.
 Hit F1 again to cancel.

 * Scan: turn on laser to allow you to scan a barcode.
 The laser stays on for a few seconds, then turns off if no barcode was scanned.

 * Up arrow, down arrow: allows you to scroll through the scanned items.
+The arrow keys have auto-repeat.
 Hit Delete to delete one of the items.

 ## Screen